GoPlausible/.github/profile/algorand-x402-guide/scheme_exact_avm.md

 Steps to verify a payment for the `exact` scheme on Algorand:

 1. Check the `paymentGroup` contains 16 or fewer elements.
-1. Decode all transactions from the `paymentGrouop`.
+2. Decode all transactions from the `paymentGroup`.
-1. Locate the `paymentGroup[paymentIndex]` transaction from the `Payment Payload`.
+3. Locate the `paymentGroup[paymentIndex]` transaction from the `Payment Payload`.
     1. Check the `aamt` (asset amount) matches `maxAmountRequired` from the `Payment Requirements`.
-    1. Check the `arcv` (asset receiver) matches `payTo` from the `Payment Requirements`.
+    2. Check the `arcv` (asset receiver) matches `payTo` from the `Payment Requirements`.
-1. Locate all transactions where for `snd` (sender) is the `Facilitator`s Algorand address.
+4. Locate all transactions where for `snd` (sender) is the `Facilitator`s Algorand address.
     1. Check the `type` (transaction type) is `pay`.
-    1. Check the following fields are omitted: `close`, `rekey`, `amt`.
+    2. Check the following fields are omitted: `close`, `rekey`, `amt`.
-    1. Check the `fee` (Fee) is a reasonable amount.
+    3. Check the `fee` (Fee) is a reasonable amount.
-    1. Sign the transaction.
+    4. Sign the transaction.
-1. Evaluate the payment group against an Algorand node's `simulate` endpoint to ensure the transactions would succeed.
+5. Evaluate the payment group against an Algorand node's `simulate` endpoint to ensure the transactions would succeed.

 ## Settlement